ballesterogh/gode_sunder/README.md

 # Aggregated rationality emerges from individual irrationality
-Code for replicate the results obtained by Gode & Sunder (1993)
+Code for replicating the results obtained by Gode & Sunder (1993)